Healthy Eating Strategies & Rheumatoid Arthritis Food

 • Raisin bran, wheat germ, bran, breakfast cereals & bars, instant tea powder, saltines, molasses cookies

-• Sardines, anchovies, shellfish, scallops, dried walrus, chitin, and whale
+• Sardines, anchovies, shellfish, scallops, dried walrus, chitin

 • Variety meats, liverwurst, kidney beans, garbanzo beans, black beans